TrillCyborg/accounts/docs/getting-started.md

 # Getting started

 Welcome to the `@accounts` documentation.
 This suite of packages aims to provide the consumer an end to end solution authentication and accounts management, with a simple to start with interface and deep options for configuration.
-These packages provide OAuth support for popular providers (Instagram, Twitter, Github), two factor authentication, password based accounts along with recovery options and customizable account creation and validation.
+These packages provide OAuth support for popular providers such as Instagram, Twitter, Github, two factor authentication, password based accounts along with recovery options and customizable account creation and validation.

 ## Installation